Qiang-Zou/Qiang-Zou.github.io/_pages/about.md

 Oct.
 2024.
 One paper accepted by the journal of Visual Informatics.

 Sep.
 2024.
 One paper accepted by the prestigious journal of Computer-Aided Design.

+July 2024.
+Serving as the Organizing Chair of SPM/SMI 2025.

 May 2024.
 Two papers accepted by the prestigious journal of Computer-Aided Design.